docQodly/docs/docs/studio/roles/rolesPrivilegesOverview.md

 <img alt="explorer" src={require('./img/addPrivilege.png').default} style={{borderRadius: '6px'}} />

-Let's explore some of these privileges and see their application in the context of `TravelTrove`, a travel agency website:
+Let's explore some of these privileges and see their application in the context of `TravelTrove`:

 |Privileges          |Description|
 |---------------|---|